Norm-Reeves/azure-arm-vedge/README.md

 Deployment template to deploy VMware SD-WAN By VeloCloud to Azure.

 Mirrored source (https://github.com/vmwarecode/VMware-SD-WAN-By-VeloCloud-Azure-Resource-Manager-Template).
 Added readme to allow deployment directly from GitHub and to notate important information such as known issues and changes made.
+Fixed a nic3 dependency that would cause a failure in deployment.

 Deploying
 =========